confluentinc/confluent-cloud-flink-workshop/flink-getting-started/lab2.md

-## Tableflow
+## Tableflow Labs
 🌊 ➡️ 🧊 🪣

-To learn how these topics can be materialized into Apache Iceberg tables, continue on with the [next lab (Lab 3) on Tableflow](../tableflow-labs/lab1.md).
+To learn how these topics can be materialized into Apache Iceberg tables, continue on with the [next lab (Lab 3) on Tableflow](../tableflow-labs/lab3.md).

+Click [here](../tableflow-labs/lab3.md) to start Lab 3.

+---

 # If you don't need your infrastructure anymore, do not forget to delete the resources!
 Go to [destroy lab](../README.md#tear-down)